markmbaum/cyclone-detection/README.md

 # Cyclone Tracking

+![subgrid](plots/subgrid.jpg)

 This project combines the historical record of real cyclones with data-assimilated global weather model output (reanalysis) to train a deep convolutional network capable of detecting cyclones in simulated climates.
-See the [**notebook**](test_cyclone_detector.ipynb) for more explanation and demonstration code.
+See the [**testing notebook**](test_cyclone_detector.ipynb) for more explanation and demonstration code.

-![subgrid](plots/subgrid.jpg)
+Final model training hasn't happened yet because I want free GPU time.

 ### Data Sources